 (c) is ordinarily a resident for a period of 30 days before the commencement of the nomination period either in the municipality or in an area that on election day is part of a municipality.

-A candidate for the office of PCSP Councillor shall be nominated by residents who are eligible to vote.
+A candidate for the office of PCSP Councillor shall be nominated by two residents who are eligible to vote.
 A nomination shall be in writing; shall state the name and civic address of the candidate; be signed by the proposer and seconder, both of whom shall be present together with the candidate who shall also sign signifying his or her acceptance.
 Note: the requirement to be present may change due to Covid-19 restrictions.

 A candidate for mayor shall be nominated in the same manner as a Councillor but shall run as a candidate for mayor only.